Green Star Polyp Care – A Complete Guide

 What Are Good Tankmates?

-In theory, green star polyps can be kept with anything from clownfish and tangs to triggers and angels.
+In theory, green star polyps is kept with anything from clownfish and tangs to triggers and angels.
 This is due to the fact that this coral grows so incredibly fast.
 There is still the very real possibility that not reef-safe fish will eat green star polyps, but these corals are very likely to bounce right back and make up for what had been lost.

 It should also be noted that green star polyps might not look as appetizing as other fleshy large polyp stony (LPS) corals, so some coral-hungry fish might leave it alone.
 If you find yourself with a fish that eats everything you put into the tank but you’re still determined to have corals, then get an inexpensive frag of green star polyps and try your luck.